Insufficient Staffing Closes Maternity Services

 While this is disheartening in itself, the bigger issue lies in the fact that there are no nearby facilities in this area for expecting mothers to go to deliver, due to so many rural facilities’ obstetric care also being eliminated.
 Several women have been forced to drive hundreds of kilometers, and spend thousands of extra dollars, just to have their babies.
 The closest hospital to Fort Nelson is in Fort St. John, which is a whopping 380 kilometers and a 4-plus hour drive away.
 The memo also encouraged women to leave up to a month before their due date because “the safety of both the mother and the baby must come first.”

-This means that expectant families will have to hope they have other family in the area that they can stay with, spend unnecessary amounts of money on a nearby hotel to stay in leading up to the due date, or risk waiting until the mother is in labor to start traveling.
-Many families cannot afford to both pay rent back home and splurge for a several weeks stay in a hotel.
+This means that expectant families will have to hope they have other families in the area that they can stay with, spend unnecessary amounts of money on a nearby hotel to stay in leading up to the due date, or risk waiting until the mother is in labor to start traveling.
+Many families cannot afford to both pay rent back home and splurge for several weeks to stay in a hotel.
 Add traveling costs like gas and then the cost of food each day to the total, and expenses can add up quickly.
-Waiting until the mother is in labor to start traveling is not an viable option either.
+Waiting until the mother is in labor to start traveling is not a viable option either.
 Waiting is dangerous in many ways, for both the mother and the baby, especially as the wait gets longer and longer.